diablobench/diablobench.github.io/README.md

  * [Quorum](https://github.com/ConsenSys/quorum)
  * [Solana](https://github.com/solana-labs/solana)

-Feel free to add your own blockchain to Diablo by following the [blockchain instructions](blockchain-howto).

 #### DApps
 It features several decentralized applications (DApps), including:
  * Dota 2: one of the most popular multiplayer game of Steam,